 Are you solving a similar problem?

-Are you unsure about the legal situation?
+Are you unsure of your legal situation?

-If you are looking for an answer to a specific legal question, describe it to us and we will prepare an answer within 48 hours.
+If you are looking for an answer to a specific legal question, please describe it to us and we will prepare an answer within 48 hours.
 We will prepare a written opinion with a proposed solution.

 I want legal advice